English 1102 paper topics, spring 2020

 Read every word below carefully, more than once, before starting your essay.

-Choose one of the following options and respond in an argumentative essay of 800-1200 words (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).
+Respond to the topic below in an argumentative essay of 800-1200 words (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).
 Raise a central question at the end of your introduction that the rest of the paper strives to answer in the persuasive format.

 For details of the physical formatting of your paper on papermargins, headers, titles, etc.see the simple stuff page.
 For guidelines on quotation and documentation, see the quotations page.
 Both options require quotations from the readings, so a works cited page is necessary.